-- regular communication with the student or students and their parents/guardians/carers where appropriate - a Student Support Group of school wellbeing staff and teachers to plan, support and monitor affected students - Student Support Plans for students impacted by the incident to ensure appropriate levels of care and support are provided depending on their involvement - access to counselling

-- contacting MACS SWISS for information regarding the range of school-based support services that may be available (e.g. SAFEMinds, referrals to family violence services, Centres Against Sexual Assault (CASA) or headspace, Child Youth Mental Health Service (CYMHS)).
+- regular communication with the student or students and their parents/guardians/carers where appropriate - a Student Support Group of school wellbeing staff and teachers to plan, support and monitor affected students - Student Support Plans for students impacted by the incident to ensure appropriate levels of care and support are provided - access to counselling - contacting MACS SWISS for information regarding the range of school-based support services that may be available (e.g. SAFEMinds, referrals to family violence services, Centres Against Sexual Assault (CASA) or headspace).

-Our school and MACS, as our governing body, have a duty to provide support to staff who have witnessed an incident or disclosure, or who have made a report to external authorities about student sexual offending.
-Staff may have also experienced child abuse or sexual offending in their own lives.
-Staff requiring wellbeing support can contact the relevant Employee Assistance Program (EAP) provider.
+Our school and MACS, as our governing body, have a duty to provide support to school staff members who have witnessed an incident or disclosure, or who have made a report to external authorities about a reasonable belief of child abuse.
+Staff members may have also experienced child abuse (including family violence) or be experiencing family violence and abuse in their own lives.
+Staff members requiring wellbeing support can contact the school's Employee Assistance Program (EAP) provider.